 - You have questions or concerns about your condition or care.

-Sit in a warm bath, or place a heating pad (turned on low) or a hot water bottle on your abdomen.
-Do this for 15 to 20 minutes every hour for as many days as directed.
+- Apply heat to decrease pain and cramping from a cyst.
+Sit in a warm bath, or place a heating pad (turned on low) on your abdomen.
+Do this for 15 to 20 minutes every hour for comfort.

 Write down your questions so you remember to ask them during your visits.